RayhanaAkterDev/crisis-vault/601 - Software Engineering/Chapter 1 - Software Engineering Paradigms/Day 1 - Question (1-3).md

 > - **Functional suitability**: A set of attributes that bear on the existence of a set of function and their specified properties.
 The functions are those that satisfy stated or implied needs.
 > 	- Suitability
 > 	- Accuracy
+> 	- Interoperability
+> 	- Compliance
+> 	- Security
+> - **Reliability**: A set of attributes that bear on the capability of software to maintain its level of performance under stated condition for a stated period of time.
+> 	- Maturity
+> 	- Fault tolerance
+> 	- Recoverability
+> - **Usability**: A set of attributes that bear on the effort needed for use, and on the individual assessment of such use by a stated or implies set of users.
+> 	- Understandability
+> 	- Learn ability
+> 	- Operability
+> - **Efficiency**: A set of attributes that bear on the relationship between the level of performance of the software and the amount of resources used under stated conditions
+> 	- Time behavior
+> 	- Resource behavior